allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_frames.md

 ### Frame Viewer Controls

-Use frame viewer controls to navigate between frames in a Dataset Version, and control frame changes and viewing.
+Use frame viewer controls to navigate between frames in a Hyper-Dataset Version, and control frame changes and viewing.

 |Control Icon|Actions|Shortcut|
 |-----|------|----|